← Return to Application

 Threshold Range: A range [min, max] representing a party's "No Regret" zone.

-Flexibility Spread (σ): A percentage (e.g., 20%) defining the maximum allowed expansion of the range.
+Calibration Flexibility (σ): A percentage (e.g., 20%) defining the maximum allowed expansion of the range.

-Target Value (T): The ideal value at the center of the range.
+Target Value (T): The ideal value at the center of your range.

 2. Protocol Lifecycle